 What muscles do planks work?

 Planks also help you build functional movement patterns over time.
-Meaning: Simple, everyday tasks like walking, carrying groceries, and sprinting down the subway stairs to catch your train will start to feel easier.
+Meaning: Everyday tasks, like walking, carrying groceries, and sprinting down the subway stairs to catch your train, will be easier, too.

 - Look directly at the ground in front of you so your neck stays in line with your spine.